fact-project/photon_stream/README.md

  - [Video presentation](https://www.youtube.com/watch?v=F0C2tcj1rb8)
  - [C++ reader and writer](https://github.com/fact-project/photon_stream_cpp)

-The photon-stream is based on the [single photon extractor](https://github.com/fact-project/single_photon_extractor).
-The events of the FACT Imaging Atmospheric Cherenkov Telecope (IACT) can be represented as a list of lists of arrival times of individual night-sky-background and air-shower photons.
+The events of [FACT](http://www.fact-project.org/) can be represented as a list of lists of arrival times of individual night-sky-background and air-shower photons.
 We call this list of lists the photon-stream.
 This python package collects tools to produce, visualize and analyse photon-stream (phs) events.
+The photon-stream is based on our [single photon extractor](https://github.com/fact-project/single_photon_extractor) for Silicon Photo Multipliers (SiPMs).

 ## Install
 ```bash